byuflowlab/DynamicStallModels.jl/docs/src/riso_theory.md

 T_f = \tau_f T_u
 $$

 where $T_u$ is the first time constant, and $\tau_f$ has the same role as $\tau_p$ in the second time constant equation.
 However, Faber states that $\tau_f$ is defaulted to be $6.0$, but just as before, this value will generally vary from airfoil to airfoil.
-This constant is used to represent that lag in the boundary layer.
+This constant is used to represent the lag in the boundary layer.

 ### Lift Curve Slope